AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Secrets.md

 			- Genie lamp
 			- Ruined temple in the desert
 - [ ] Thekar's community evacuated before the volcano erupted
-	- [ ] Descendants fractured as they searched for a new homeland
+	- [ ] Descendants fractured as they searched for a new homeland, joining or founding several dwarven societies
-	- [ ] Some went to the Underdark and became the duergar
-	- [ ] Others went to [Uthodurn](https://5e.tools/book.html#egw,4,uthodurn,0) (founded by dwarves nearly 800 years ago, opened to elven refugees from Molaesmyr nearly 300 years ago)
+	- [ ] Most went to [Uthodurn](https://5e.tools/book.html#egw,4,uthodurn,0) (founded by dwarves nearly 800 years ago, opened to elven refugees from Molaesmyr nearly 300 years ago)